clarkmcc/go-hubspot/generated/v3/tickets/docs/PublicMergeInput.md

 NewPublicMergeInputWithDefaults instantiates a new PublicMergeInput object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetPrimaryObjectId

-`func (o *PublicMergeInput) GetPrimaryObjectId() string`

-GetPrimaryObjectId returns the PrimaryObjectId field if non-nil, zero value otherwise.

-### GetPrimaryObjectIdOk

-`func (o *PublicMergeInput) GetPrimaryObjectIdOk() (*string, bool)`

-GetPrimaryObjectIdOk returns a tuple with the PrimaryObjectId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPrimaryObjectId

-`func (o *PublicMergeInput) SetPrimaryObjectId(v string)`

-SetPrimaryObjectId sets PrimaryObjectId field to given value.

 ### GetObjectIdToMerge